Karvel/analogjs-blog/src/content/posts/time-for-a-change-switching-to-analog.md

 This is the third version of this site.
 I started the original site in 2014, built in WordPress.
 I revamped the content and theme and started learning the WordPress ecosystem better in 2015.
 The second version was good enough to suit my needs for years.
 However, my end-of-life WordPress theme recently broke.
 That was enough of a motivator to redo this site.
 What follows is an exploration of why I decided that switching to Analog was the right choice.

 I had been thinking about redoing my website in something other than WordPress for a while.
-WordPress was definitely a good choice for this site originally.
+WordPress was definitely a good choice originally.
 I was new to web development and I appreciated the batteries-included nature.
 However, I don't develop much in PHP or WordPress, and haven't kept up with the ecosystem much recently.
 I did not enjoy using Gutenberg block system for blog posts, which is the primary focus of my site.

 ## The Use Case